raunakkathuria/imagegenai/README.md

 docker compose up --build
 ```

-## Best Practices for Story Book Images
+## Best Practices for Image Generation

-1. Use descriptive, detailed prompts
+1. Use clear, detailed prompts
-2. Include style-specific keywords like "colorful", "whimsical", "story book style"
+2. Include style keywords for desired aesthetics
-3. Experiment with different guidance scales:
+3. Experiment with different parameters:
-   - 7.5 for balanced results
+   - Guidance Scale: 7.5 for balanced results, 8-10 for strict prompt adherence
-   - 8-10 for more prompt-adherent images
+   - Steps: Higher for quality, lower for speed
+   - Resolution: Adjust based on your needs and resources

 ## Performance Considerations